-I visited several trading posts.
-They were bustling with business, both with Native Americans pawning or selling their goods to the traders and with tourists and collectors buying genuine Native arts and crafts.
-The atmosphere inside these trading posts reminded me of stories about the old trading days when Navajo families might travel for several hours and spend a day or two in town.
-They would spend an entire day at the trading post selling wool, trading blankets and jewelry to the trader for food supplies and clothing, exchanging stories with friends or neighbors seen only on these occasions.
+During the old trading days in Gallup, New Mexico, Navajo families might travel for several hours and spend a day or two in town.
+They would spend an entire day at the trading post selling wool and trading blankets and jewelry to the trader for food supplies and clothing, exchanging stories with friends or neighbors that they saw only on these occasions.

 The Story of Pawn